urbandrone/futils/examples/ex01-currypartial.md

 # Currying and partial application
-Sometimes it is useful, to create function which can consecutively consume their arguments, so that you can pass them around and set all parameters step-by-step instead of giving them all at once.
+Sometimes it is useful to create functions which can consecutively consume their arguments, so that you can pass them around and set all parameters step-by-step instead of giving them all at once.

 ## curry
 The curry decorator is for such a case.
 It consumes a function and returns a new function, which consecutively consumes parameters until it has enough arguments collected to execute the function initially given.